Sushentsev/PopNet/README.md

 Data was collected from [Genius](https://genius.com/).
 Genius is one of the largest song lyrics databases.
 Right now there are 4638 songs collected.
 We predominantly chose pop and rock artists, because they have similar song structures, so algorithms can learn better.
-To collect lyrics we used [lyricsgenius](https://github.com/johnwmillr/lyricsgenius) package
+To collect lyrics we used [lyricsgenius](https://github.com/johnwmillr/lyricsgenius) package.

 Data saved in `/data/` folder.
 ```